Éric Troncy: Life and career

 Born in Nevers, Troncy studied at the École du Louvre and then on to École des hautes études en sciences sociales.

 In 1991 he curated the exhibition No Man's Time a 'key' group exhibition of fine art of the early-1990s which has become a 'well-known historical show'.

-Between 1997-2003 he curated the trilogy Dramatically Different, Weather Everything and Coollustre, described by Troncy, as an "exposition d'auteur" (as one would say "un film d'auteur"), the exhibition is curated as a succession of scenes in which the actors and landscapes are the works themselves.
+Between 1997 and 2003 he curated the trilogy Dramatically Different, Weather Everything and Coollustre, described by Troncy, as an "exposition d'auteur" (as one would say "un film d'auteur"), the exhibition is curated as a succession of scenes in which the actors and landscapes are the works themselves.

 The method is the same for all three exhibitions : a precise choice of works from over the last 40 years, some known to the public, others that have only been seen as reproductions, sometimes never at all, is presented in small assemblies, voluntarily narrative.'
 Presenting itself as a temporary collection, it also addresses questions on hanging and display.

 As well as his own magazine, Troncy collaborates regularly with a large selection of high brow publications such as Beaux Arts Magazine, Numéro, Air France Magazine, Les Inrockuptibles, Standard Magazine, l'Officiel Homme.

 Journalist on the French radio station France Culture, on the show Tout arrive ! in till 2012, he has since been part of the show La Dispute on the same radio station.